wdi-sg/project-1/README.md

 ![Introduction](/assets/images/introScreen2.png)

 ##### Gameplay
-The main challenge of this game is for the player to shoot the enemies while avoiding hit or getting his house damaged.
-The enemies keep spawning so defeat them fast to avoid being overrun!
+Shoot the enemies while avoiding hit or getting your house damaged.
+The enemies keep spawning so defeat them fast and avoid being overrun!
+You will lose if the enemies destroy your house or kills you.

 ### Controls